Conte-Ecology/conteStreamTemperature_northeast/manuscripts/northeast_temperature_ms2.md

 **Options:** Water Research, **Water Resources Research**, Freshwater Biology, Journal of Hydrology, Ecohydrology, Journal of Environmental Quality, Hydrobiologia, JAWRA

 Temperature is a critical factor in regulating the physical, chemical, and biological properties of streams.
-Warming stream temperatures decrease dissolved oxygen, decrease water density, and alter the circulation and stratification patterns of the stream (refs).
+Warming stream temperatures decrease dissolved oxygen, decrease water density, and alter the circulation and stratification patterns of streams (refs).
 Biogeochemical processes such as nitrogen and carbon cycling are also temperature dependent and affect primary production, decomposition, and eutrophication (refs).
 Both physical properties and biogeochemical processes influence the suitability for organisms living in and using the stream habitat beyond just primary producers.
-Additionally, temperature can have direct effects on the biota, especially ectotherms such as invertebrates, amphibians, and fish [e.g., @Kanno2013; @Xu2010; @Xu2010a; @Al-Chokhachy2013a].
+Additionally, temperature can have direct effects on the biota, especially poikliotherms such as invertebrates, amphibians, and fish [e.g., @Kanno2013; @Xu2010; @Xu2010a; @Al-Chokhachy2013a].
 Given commercial and recreational interests, there is a large body of literature describing the effects of temperature on fish, particularly the negative effects of warming temperatures on cool-water fishes such as salmonids .
 Finally, stream temperature can even affect electricity, drinking water, and recreation (see van Vliet et al 2011).
 Therefore, understanding and predicting stream temperatures are important for a multitude of stakeholders.

 Stream temperature models can be used for explanatory purposes (understanding factors and mechanisms affecting temperature) and for prediction.
 Predictions can be spatial and temporal including forecasting and hindcasting.
 Predictions across space are especially valuable because there is often a need for information at locations with little or no observed temperature data.
 For example, many states have regulations related to the management of streams classified as cold, cool, and warm waters (refs), but because of the tremendous number of headwater streams it is impossible classify most streams based on observed data.
 Therefore, modeled stream temperature is needed to classify most streams for regulatory purposes.
 Forecasting can provide immediate information such as the expected temperature the next hour, day, or week as well as long-term information about expected temperatures months, years, and decades in the future.
 Hindcasting can be used to examine temperature variability and trends over time and for model validation.
 Both forecasting and hindcasting are useful for understanding climate change effects on stream temperature regimes.